cdils/utility-pro/README.md

 * [Genesis eNews Extended by Brandon Kraft](https://wordpress.org/plugins/genesis-enews-extended/)
 * [Gravity Forms](premium plugin)

+For more information on how this plugin installation works, please visit http://tgmpluginactivation.com/.

 To address accessibility issues in WordPress and the Genesis Framework, the following plugins are recommended:

 * [Genesis Accessible](https://wordpress.org/plugins/genesis-accessible)